sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/add-person.md

 # Add person

 The first step after creating a congregation account in Organized – is adding persons.
 Persons are all people who take part in your congregation's life.
-That's not only publishers, but also students on a midweek meetins, to allow everybody to view schedules and their assignments.
+That's not only publishers, but also students on a midweek meetings, to allow everybody to view schedules and their assignments.

 ## Adding persons is important